pve/foobotapi/txt/monitoring.md

 As we are pulling the information out of the API once every 10 minutes, our update frequency should be around 1/(60*10) per second, or about 0.0017.
 Significant deviations of this are an indicator that we are not getting the value we want.
+In Google's SRE (Site Reliability Engineering) this target update frequency is called an SLO (Service Level Objective).

 It is tempting to try to measure correct functioning, e.g. as the absence of errors.
 However, we have seen that there can be many function invocation errors that go undetected in that way.
 That is, they falsely claim to be ok.